 Muse – Plug In Baby

 My friends would find it bizarre if I didn’t include this song.
 Muse have been my favourite band since 2000, obsessively so at times.
 Historically this has been my favourite song of theirs.
 I imagine if I died this evening without having made any funeral arrangements, this is the song that the majority of people I know would choose to have played on my behalf.

 Carly Rae Jepsen – I Really Like You

 I’m ending with this track.
 A song I used to find mildly charming in an amusing way, and now hate with a passion.
 A song I have probably heard, against my will, about 57,000 times.
 Why?
 Because my son, the centre of my universe, used to be obsessed with it.
 This was his first ever Favourite Song.
 He danced to it, he sang to it, he loved it.
 And I love him.

-Thank you Halina for sharing your tracks.
-There are some great songs in here - I think I say this every week but that's because it's true every week I get so see and share the songs that others love and that are special to them - it is great and I realise how many songs I actually love.
+Thank you, Halina for sharing your tracks.
+There are some great songs in here – I think I say this every week but that’s because it’s true every week I get to see and share the songs that others love and that are special to them – it is great and I realise how many songs I actually love.
 If I were to redo my Tracks list I think there would be changes as there as some songs that people are bringing back to me that I had totally forgotten about.
-One song from Halina's list is Dreaming of You by The Coral.
+One song from Halina’s list is Dreaming of You by The Coral.
 This song was huge when I was at uni and was always a song everyone would dance to when out for student night and it was always playing in the Uni bar.
 Another song that I love is Rule the World (huge Take That fan here) and I hope it will be played somewhere at my wedding.

 What do you think to Halina’s Tracks?
 If you’d like to share your list with us please get in touch.